njio7/pickups-tutorial/README.md

 for the player code, we're going to use this code down below:
 ![image](https://github.com/user-attachments/assets/ecacdd75-d68e-4278-a61f-9f128795ea6e)

+the goal for this tutorial is to understand how to create pickups and have the player interact with them, which is why i will only be giving a brief explanation of what it does below:

-this will allow you to move the cube left and right, along the X axis, using the arrow keys or A/D. the line "UnityEngine.Input.GetAxis("Horizontal")" makes use of the default unity inputs and movment axis  that are located in Edit (top right in the window) > Project Settings... > Input Manager. changing these will stop the code from working.
+this code will allow you to move the cube left and right, along the X axis, using the arrow keys or A/D. the line "UnityEngine.Input.GetAxis("Horizontal")" makes use of the default unity inputs and movment axis that are located in Edit (top right in the window) > Project Settings... > Input Manager. changing these will stop the code from working.
 ![image](https://github.com/user-attachments/assets/5e4241e0-46c5-4ddc-90f6-bd3f489cf3da)